Explore words containing graphemes that make the ‘long o’ sound with this active classroom game that will get your students moving!

 This literacy resource comes with two differentiated sets of 24 task cards.
 The distinctions between these two sets are outlined below.

 Set 2: These task cards contain the picture only.
-The accompanying recording sheet for this set requires students to write down all of the words that match the cards without any scaffolding provided.
+The accompanying recording sheet for this set requires students to write down all words that match the cards without any scaffolding provided.

 Why not mix and match the task cards and recording sheets to best suit the needs of your students?